The Making of Zombie Wars: A Novel (Hardcover)

 Script idea #196: Rock star high out of his mind freaks out during a show, runs offstage, and is lost in streets crowded with his hallucinations.
 The teenage fan who finds him keeps the rock star for himself for the night.
 Mishaps and adventures follow.
 This one could be a musical: Singin' in the Brain.

 Josh Levin is an aspiring screenwriter teaching ESL classes in Chicago.
 His laptop is full of ideas, but the only one to really take root is Zombie Wars.
 When Josh comes home to discover his landlord, an unhinged army vet, rifling through his dirty laundry, he decides to move in with his girlfriend, Kimmy.
 It's domestic bliss for a moment, but Josh becomes entangled with a student, a Bosnian woman named Ana, whose husband is jealous and violent.
 Disaster ensues, and as Josh's choices move from silly to profoundly absurd, The Making of Zombie Wars takes on real consequence.

 About the Author

-Aleksandar Hemon is the author of The Lazarus Project, which was a finalist for the National Book Award and the National Book Critics Circle Award; The Book of My Lives, which was a finalist for the National Book Critics Circle Award; and three books of short stories, including Nowhere Man, which was also a finalist for the National Book Critics Circle Award.
-He was the recipient of a Guggenheim Fellowship and a Genius Grant from the MacArthur Foundation.
+Aleksandar Hemon is the author of The Lazarus Project, which was a finalist for the 2008 National Book Award and the National Book Critics Circle Award, and three books of short stories: The Question of Bruno; Nowhere Man, which was also a finalist for the National Book Critics Circle Award; and Love and Obstacles.
+He was the recipient of a 2003 Guggenheim Fellowship and a “genius grant” from the MacArthur Foundation.
 He lives in Chicago.